crewdevio/merlin/README.md

 - `testEqual(label: string, config)` Compare two values and throws an error if the expect and toBe are not equal
 - `testNotEqual(label: string, config)` Compare two values and throws an error if the expect and notBe are equal
 - `evalEquals(testEqual[])` evaluate multiple equality tests in an array.
 If the data is not the same it throws an error
-- `fetchEqual(label: string, config)` evaluate if two values ​​are equal.
+- `fetchEqual(label: string, config)` evaluate if two values are equal.
 If the request data is not the same as expected, it throws an error
 - `arrayContains(label: string, config)` evaluates that the array contains an especific data. if the array does not contain the data it throws an error
 - `stringContains(label: string, config)` evaluates if a string contains an especific word. if the string does not contain the word it throws an error
 - `beNull(label: string, config)` evaluates if a data is null